-This half term the children in Willow, Cedar and Maple are focusing their learning about The Monster Machine.
-They were very excited when the Monster Machine visited them in assembly.
-The children in Lilac, Beech and Nursery are basing their learning around the thing they know best – families.
-I’m certain that both themes will give a clear direction to their learning allowing them to continue to make progress.
+This half term the children in Willow, Cedar and Maple are focusing their learning firstly about ‘Around the World’ and then about Beeston including the plants and animals that are found locally.
+The children in Lilac, Beech and Nursery are basing their learning Caterpillars and growing and then wild animals.
+I’m certain that all of these themes will give a clear direction to their learning allowing them to continue to make progress.

 Last academic year the children all made very good progress with their reading and this is due to the fantastic support you give at home in encouraging your child to follow the Homework Policy and read at home at least 4 times a week and in joining your child for Reading Morning every Tuesday.

 - Mickey Mouse – ‘be curious’